 Cold Ethanol Extraction

-The cold method involves soaking hemp in pre-chilled ethanol to effectively separate the plant’s cannabinoid and terpene-containing trichomes.
+The cold method involves soaking hemp in pre-chilled ethanol to separate the plant’s cannabinoid and terpene-containing trichomes effectively.
+The ethanol is then evaporated to leave behind the crude extract.

 Warm Ethanol Extraction